brianhouse/sound_art/readings/rodgers_synthesis.md

 ///

+Andrew:
+artifice and Plato

+Ann:
+autotune
+(connection here to R&B and the Black voice, afrofuturism)

+Elias:

 Colin and John W:
 objective analysis synthesis, Hemholtz vs Rylan (or any custom synth designer) emphasizes experience [ie, parameters are not named "filter", but are qualitative, not based on understanding the function] --> John, prescriptivist vs descriptivist